Grades 9-12

 Go Bears!

-Many of our student-athletes compete at the collegiate level across all divisions; since 2010, more than 175 Landon graduates have played NCAA athletics.
-Seventeen from the Class of 2022 join them.
+Many of our student-athletes compete at the collegiate level across all divisions; since 2010, more than 210 Landon graduates have played NCAA athletics.
+Read more about the 16 who will play college athletics from Landon's Class of 2024!

 Anchor